mathiasertl/django-ca/docs/source/settings.rst

 .. |str| replace:: :ref:`str <settings-types-str>`
 .. |timedelta| replace:: :ref:`timedelta <settings-types-timedelta>`

-You can use any of the settings understood by `Django <https://docs.djangoproject.com/en/dev/ref/settings/>`_ and **django-ca** provides some of its own settings.
+You can use any of the settings :doc:`understood by Django <django:ref/settings>` and **django-ca** provides some of its own settings.

 ****************
 How to configure